Defining Normal: Who says I want to fit in… thinking about perspectives

 Invariably there comes a time when I don’t fit in, and when I am feeling uncomfortable with this – I try to remind myself that it is the qualities I like about myself that make it so.
 I remind myself that fitting in (at times) would mean a sacrifice that I am unprepared to make.
 It is our differences that make us interesting.
 I think of my friends and family, and I am closest to those who are a bit different from everyone else.
 That is what appeals to me, and I suspect I am not alone in this.

 Who says I want to fit in? has another layer of meaning as well.
-As quirky as I may be (yes – even in my house), I am fairly certain that I am neurotypical, and in being so, I must be ultra aware of the expectations I put on H. I want him to gain social thinking strategies so that he can find success in the social realm, but here is where it gets tricky: I have to be aware that my perspective of what is important – may not have the same significance or importance to H.
+As quirky as I may be (yes – even in my house), I am fairly certain that, although I am neurodivergent, I am not Autistic, and in being thus, I must be ultra aware of the expectations I put on H. I want him to gain social thinking strategies so that he can find success in the social realm, but here is where it gets tricky: I have to be aware that my perspective of what is important – may not have the same significance or importance to H.

 Now this is very interesting – isn’t it!
-Suddenly the shoe is on the other foot – and we need to consider that it may be the NTs (neurotypicals) who have the Theory of Mind issue when it comes to social expectations.
-As NTs, are we moving through our lives with a narrow picture of what it means to be social and what it means to fit in??
-Perhaps there are occasions when we (NTs) are the ones that could consider broadening our ability to take the perspective of another.
-(This statement is rhetorical of course; there are many times when NTs could/should be the ones who work to broaden their perspective taking skills and work to gain a greater understanding of those with autism, and others who experience the world differently)
+Suddenly the shoe is on the other foot – and we need to consider that it may be the non Autistics who have the issue with understanding perspectives when it comes to social expectations.
+As non Autistics, are we moving through our lives with a narrow picture of what it means to be social and what it means to fit in??
+Perhaps there are occasions when we (non Autistics) are the ones that could consider broadening our ability to take the perspective of another.
+(This statement is rhetorical of course; there are many times when non Autistics could/should be the ones who work to broaden their perspective taking skills and work to gain a greater understanding of those with autism, and others who experience the world differently)

-We also need to be careful not to impose our ideal upon our guys with autism.
+We also need to be careful not to impose our ideal upon people on the Autism Spectrum.
 I mean – what is your reality?
 Most of us have just a handful of people that we are really close to… maybe one or two really good friends – and the rest are acquaintances.
 Over time, the make up of those close to us can shift and change as well – sometimes people just drift out of our lives.
 We need to make sure that we do not give our kids with autism the false impression that we have hundreds of friends – because in reality – most of us do not.